Eugenia Zuroski, Ph.D.

 Phone: 905-525-9140 ext.
 23720

 Areas of Interest

-Eugenia (Gena) Zuroski (PhD Brown 2005; MA Brown 2000; BA Summa Cum Laude Columbia 1998) has been a member of the Department of English and Cultural Studies at McMaster since 2009.
+Eugenia Zuroski (PhD Brown 2005; MA Brown 2000; BA Summa Cum Laude Columbia 1998) has been a member of the Department of English and Cultural Studies at McMaster since 2009.
 Gena is author of the book A Taste for China: English Subjectivity and the Prehistory of Orientalism (Oxford University Press, 2013), which argues that chinoiserie played an integral role in the formation of modern English subjectivity.
 Tracing a shift in the relationship between English selves and “things Chinese” from the Restoration through the early nineteenth century, this study shows how both orientalism and privatized subjectivity take shape through cultural processes of disavowing earlier ideals, including cosmopolitanism and aristocratic power.
-Gena has published articles in NOVEL: A Forum on Fiction and Eighteenth-Century Studies, and Journal18.
+Gena has published articles in Novel: A Forum on Fiction, Eighteenth-Century Studies, and Journal18.

 A Taste for China: English Subjectivity and the Prehistory of Orientalism.
-New York: Oxford University Press, 2013. http://global.oup.com/academic/product/a-taste-for-china-9780199950980
+New York: Oxford University Press, 2013.
+Paperback edition, 2018.

 Refereed Book Chapters:

 “Tea and the Limits of Orientalism in De Quincey’s Confessions of an English Opium-Eater.”
 Writing China: Essays on the Amherst Embassy (1816) and Sino-British Cultural Relations.
 Eds.
 Peter J. Kitson and Robert Markley.
 Essays & Studies 2016.
 Cambridge: D.S.
 Brewer, 2016.
 105–131.